Geometry and holonomy of indecomposable cones: Cones with parallel null -planes

 Clearly, since $V$ is a section of $\widehat{\mathbf{P}}$, the vector field

 is also a section in $\widehat{\mathbf{P}}$ that is still linearly independent of $V$ and therefore $Z$ is a section of $\mathbf{P}$ that locally descends to $\M$. \eprf

-\btheo Let $(\hm,\hg)$ be a timelike cone.
-Then the cone admits locally a parallel, totally null $2$-plane field if and only if the base $(\M,\gg)$ admits locally two vector fields $V$ and $Z$ such that
+\btheo Let $(\hm,\hg)$ be a timelike cone over a semi-Riemannian manifold $(\M,\gg)$.
+If the cone admits a parallel distribution of totally null $2$-planes field, then the base $(\M,\gg)$ admits locally two vector fields $V$ and $Z$ such that

 and